Travelbound logo

 • Study Roman architecture and modern archaeological techniques at first hand

-• See the places they’ve learnt about in their studies – for example, from the life and career of Cicero – and gained a better understanding of the context
+• See the places they’ve learnt about in their studies – for example, from the life and career of Cicero – and gain a better understanding of the context

 • Assess the societal and technological changes that took place throughout ancient Roman history